Elstree & Borehamwood railway station

 Elstree & Borehamwood railway station is located in the town of Borehamwood, in Hertfordshire, England; the nearby village of Elstree lies 1.3 mi to the south-west.
 The station is a stop on the Midland Main Line, 12 mi 35 chain down the line from London St Pancras; it is situated between to the south and to the north.

 Elstree & Borehamwood is also the first station down the line that is located outside the Greater London area; however, it is within London fare zone 6.
+It is the only National Rail station within London fare zones 1–6, but also outside of London, to not be in Surrey.

 The station is managed by Govia Thameslink Railway, which also operates services on the Thameslink route.